mdtraj/mdtraj/docs/mdconvert.rst

 ``mdconvert`` is a command-line script installed with MDTraj to convert molecular dynamics trajectories between formats.
-The DCD, XTC, TRR, binpos, NetCDF, binpos, and HDF5 formats are supported (.xtc, .nc, .trr, .h5, .pdb, .binpos, .dcd). ``mdconvert`` is memory-efficient, and processes trajectories in a chunked, streaming fashion.
+The DCD, XTC, TRR, NetCDF, and HDF5 formats are supported (.xtc, .nc, .trr, .h5, .pdb, .dcd). ``mdconvert`` is memory-efficient, and processes trajectories in a chunked, streaming fashion.
 It is capable of converting trajectory files which cannot be fully loaded into memory.
 It can also concatenate trajectories, convert only a subset of the atoms in a trajectory